Getting started with Tasks

-- In case of a group task, if the subtask assignee is part of the group, they can edit the subtask—set priority, due date, add description, among others.
+- In the case of a group task, if the subtask assignee is part of the group, they can edit the subtask—set priority, due date, and add a description, among others.

 Collaborate in tasks

 Collaboration between colleagues is a mandatory aspect to realize an organization's full growth potential.
-Zoho Mail Tasks helps you foster collaboration between your organization and keeps it interesting with a social-media style discussion setup.
+Tasks help you foster collaboration between your organization and keep it interesting with a social-media-style discussion setup.